youknowone/ring/docs/why.rst

 You can replace semantics of **Ring** commands and storage behaviors.

-:see: :ref:`strategy` section for details.
+:see: :ref:`why.strategy` section for details.

 Hidden backend